Exeter-University-Sequencing-Facility/bioinformatic-enablers/index.md

 ## Overview

 You will be keen to start executing your bioinformatic programs and pipelines, and maybe even writing programs and scripts.
-However, there are a number of tools and techniques which will enable you to work efficiently and reliably in the computational environment that you have.
-This course can help at the start of your bioinformatic analysis, but can also be used as an ongoing reference.
+However, there will a number of steps before you can utilise the computational environment effectively and efficiently.
+This course is intended to be a roadmap to becoming adept managing you resources and executing your bioinformatics efficiently.

 ## Course objectives

 This course will covering the following:

-- How to connect to
+- How to connect to a remote computer.
+- Understand and use the Operating System and Shell.
+- Editing Files.

 ## Pre-requisite knowledge